FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 6 (45s)**

-  Here's the VitePlus documentation.

-  [Browse the page briefly]

-  So what does it unify?
-  Build with Rolldown.
-  Testing with Vitest.
-  Linting with OxLint.
-  Formatting with OxFmt.
-This one is still in development and should be available soon.
-  And monorepo task running with intelligent caching.
+So, what does VitePlus unify?
+It unifies building with Rolldown, testing with Vitest, linting with oxlint, and formatting with oxfmt.
+This one is still in development, but it should be available soon.
+And the big one, the monorepo, task running with intelligent caching.
+It's a direct concurrent to Turborepo.
 No config needed, it just works.

 It's free for open source and individuals.
 Companies will have to pay.
-Evan hasn't shared pricing details yet, but he will soon...
+Evan has not shared the pricing details yet, but he will soon
 -->

 ---